Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \section{Homogeneous (affine) cellular bases in type \texorpdfstring{$A$}{A}}

-In the next two sections we analyze special cases where $\WA(X)$ is a graded (affine) cellular in the sense of \cite{GrLe-cellular} and \cite{KoXi-affine-cellular}.
+In the next two sections we analyze special cases where the weighted KLRW algebra is a graded (affine) cellular in the sense of \cite{GrLe-cellular} and \cite{KoXi-affine-cellular}.
 Our construction of the homogeneous (affine) cellular basis works for the quivers in \autoref{E:Quivers} and is motivated by \cite{We-rouquier-dia-algebra} and \cite{Bo-many-cellular-structures}, which only consider cyclotomic algebras and type $A$.
-A special case of our constructions gives homogeneous (affine) cellular basis for the corresponding KLRW algebras and their cyclotomic quotients.
+A special case of our constructions gives homogeneous (affine) cellular basis for the corresponding KLR(W) algebras and their cyclotomic quotients.

 In this section we discuss the quivers of type $A$.
 In type $C$ the arguments and results are essentially the same, although they look quite different at first sight because we use different recipes for constructing the diagrammatic bases.
 We explain the differences carefully in \autoref{S:TypeC}.